 The North Richland Hills Police Department first attained “recognized” status in December 2011 and held the distinction of being the 48th agency in the state to reach that benchmark set by the Texas Police Chiefs Association Law Enforcement Recognition Program.
-Four years later, the Police Department demonstrated compliance in 166 standards, and on January 26, 2016 was again awarded recognized status in this exemplary class with now over 117 other Texas agencies.
+Four years later, the Police Department demonstrated compliance in 166 standards, and was again awarded recognized status in this exemplary class with now over 117 other Texas agencies.

 Begun in 2007, the Recognition Program evaluates a Police Department’s compliance with 166 Best Business Practices for Texas Law Enforcement.
 The program is a voluntary process where police agencies in Texas prove their compliance with law enforcement’s current Best Practices.
 The Best Practices were carefully developed by Texas Law Enforcement professionals to assist agencies in the efficient and effective delivery of service and the protection of individual’s rights.
 These Best Practices cover all aspects of law enforcement operations including use of force, protection of citizen rights, pursuits, property and evidence management, and patrol and investigative operations.
 While being “Recognized” does not mean an agency will not make a mistake, it does ensure that the agency has carefully thought about these critical issues, has developed policy and procedures to address them and has systems in place to identify and correct problems.